 Although our long term objective is to enhance practical tools for verifying cryptographic schemes, this paper focuses on theoretical foundations of CIL.
-To illustrate the applicability of CIL, we consider the Probabilistic Signing Scheme (PSS), a widely used signature scheme that forms part of the PKCS standard [6]; however, we have also used CIL to prove exact security of several other signatures and encryption primitives, including EF-CMA of FDH and IND-CCA2 of OAEP.

-Contents.
-The main technical contributions of the paper are: i) an abstract framework to capture cryptographic games as oracle systems (Section 2); ii) reasoning tools for oracle systems: context application (Section 4), bisimulations and determinization (Section 5); iii) a formal proof in CIL of PSS (Section 8).
+To illustrate the applicability of CIL, we consider the Probabilistic Signing Scheme (PSS), a widely used signature scheme that forms part of the PKCS standard [7].
+In summary, the main technical contributions of the paper are: i) an abstract framework to capture cryptographic games as oracle systems (Section 2); ii) reasoning tools for oracle systems: context application (Section 4), bisimulations and determinization (Section 5); iii) a formal proof in CIL of PSS (Section 8).